 This is Installment Two of the September 27, 1983, interview of Cindy Paulson by Sgt.
 Glenn Flothe, AST.
 In this installment, Cindy provides additional information about how she met — and ended up with — Robert Hansen.
+Cindy reveals that Hansen flashed some bills at her — and that she was entranced by the thought of his money.
 [Installment One]

 Purchase Butcher, Baker